Thịt Kho (Caramelized Pork & Eggs)

 9 hard-boiled eggs, peeled

-2 tbsp fish sauce (Son fish sauce, or Red Boat)
+2 tbsp fish sauce (Son fish sauce, or more to taste)

 3 tbsp light soy sauce (replace with 3 tbs fish sauce for a more “authentic” recipe and you’re not afraid of fish sauce or the taste of it)